 \section{Abstract}

 We provide progenitor models for electron capture supernovae (ECSNe) with detailed evolutionary calculation.
 We include minor electron capture nuclei using a large nuclear reaction network with updated reaction rates.
-For electron captures, the Coulomb correction on the rates is treated and contribution of neutron-rich nuclei are taken into account in the nuclear statistical equilibrium (NSE) composition.
-We calculate the evolution of the most massive super asymptotic giant branch stars and show that these stars undergo off-center carbon burnings and form ONe cores at the center.
-These cores get heavier up to the critical mass of 1.367 M$_\odot$ and keep contracting even after the initiation of O+Ne deflagration.
-Though inclusion of minor electron capture nuclei causes convective URCA process at the contraction phase, such process will have minor effect on the evolution.
-On the other hand, electron captures by neutron-rich nuclei in the NSE region have more significant effect.
-Also, we discuss the uniqueness of the critical core mass for ECSNe and the effect of mass loss on the plausibility of our models for ECSN progenitors.
+For electron capture, the Coulomb correction of rates is treated and the contribution from neutron-rich isotopes is taken into account in each nuclear statistical equilibrium (NSE) composition.
+We calculate the evolution of the most massive super asymptotic giant branch stars and show that these stars undergo off-center carbon burning and form ONe cores at the center.
+These cores become heavier up to the critical mass of 1.367 M$_\odot$ and keep contracting even after the initiation of O+Ne deflagration.
+Inclusion of minor electron capture nuclei causes convective URCA cooling during the contraction phase, but the effect on the progenitor evolution is small.
+On the other hand, electron capture by neutron-rich isotopes in the NSE region have a more significant effect.
+We discuss the uniqueness of the critical core mass for ECSNe and the effect of wind mass loss on the plausibility of our models for ECSN progenitors.

-\keywords{nuclear reactions, nucleosynthesis, abundances, --- stars: evolution --- stars: interiors --- supernovae: general}
+\keywords{nuclear reactions, nucleosynthesis, abundances --- stars: evolution --- stars: interiors --- supernovae: general}